 International Fellow, Women In International Security International Fellow at Women in International Security, private consultant and lecturer at Tec de Monterrey.

-About this Speaker
+About this speaker

-She’s worked as faculty member in the Countering Transnational Organized Crime (CTOC) program at the Marshall Center and as instructor of mafia and organised crime culture at the Bader International Study Center of Queens University.
+She’s worked as adjunct faculty member in the Countering Transnational Organized Crime (CTOC) program at the Marshall Center and as instructor of mafia and organised crime culture at the Bader International Study Center of Queens University.
 She was member of the Steering Committee of the Standing Group on Organised Crime of the European Consortium for Political Research between 2016 and 2017.
 She holds a PhD in Politics Languages and International Studies from the University of Bath.

-For ten years, her area of expertise has been focused on understanding the expansive process of transnational organized crime and to the design and implementation of related national security policies in Europe, Africa and the Americas.
+For 13 years, her area of expertise has been focused on understanding the expansive process of transnational organized crime and to the design and implementation of related national security policies in Europe, Africa and the Americas.
 She did her Masters Degree in International Studies and her undergraduate degree in International Relations at the Tec de Monterrey, Mexico City.